Sahil11gosaliya/gosaliya_sahil_portfolio/README.md

 This is a professional portfolio Site.
 It includes skills, projects and other details about myself as a front-end-dev.
 It is built in html,css (a new additionality called Sass.css is also implemented) and JS as of now.
+It is a harry potter theme based portfolio where you will see many magical thing happening.

 # version / history
-1.0 - layout with grid system and on-go images
+1.0 - layout with grid system

 # how to use